yanchaoz/SegNeuron/README.md

 # SegNeuron
 Official implementations, datasets and trained models for "SegNeuron: 3D Neuron Instance Segmentation in Any EM Volume with a Generalist Model"
-## Dataset
+## Datasets and Models
 The datasets required for model development and validation are as provided [here](https://huggingface.co/yanchaoz/EMNeuron).
-## Model
 The trained model can be download [here](https://huggingface.co/yanchaoz/SegNeuron). https://huggingface.co/yanchaoz/SegNeuron
 ## Training
 ```python